tapizquent/scaled_animated_scaffold/README.md

 }
 ```

+The menu can be reveled by tapping in the `ScaledAnimatedScaffoldAppBar`'s menu icon or by swipping from the left of the screen, just as you would with
+a `Drawer`

 Using the `ScaledAnimatedScaffoldMenuButton` is not at all required but it nicely aligns the button content to the left, whereas other buttons such as `FlatButton` center the content, but you are free to use any widget you desire

+Since this is a special type of Scaffold, no `Drawer` can be specified as it would conflict with the revealing of the menu

 `ScaledAnimatedScaffold` contains many other properties that can be customized such as: